philipperemy/name-dataset/README.md

 The `get_country_codes` returns the supported country codes (or full `pycountry` objects).

 - `alpha_2`: Only returns the country codes: 2-char code.
 Default is False.

+Fuzzy search and also auto complete search are supported.

 ## Full dataset